 Pat Prime Award – NYB aims to support under-represented groups in ballet; this is a specific award to support talented young dancers of Black African and Black African-Caribbean heritage.

 All of our bursary applications are anonymised and assessed by an awards panel.
 All awards are assessed against socio-economic indicators to ensure that funding goes to those with the greatest level of need who meet the specific eligibility criteria for each award.

 The National Youth Ballet Bursary Fund is reserved for those talented young dancers most in need of financial support.
 We want to actively encourage a diverse range of applications by removing financial barriers.
 Bursaries are available for applicants from low socio-economic backgrounds.
 This forms part of the NYB strategy for Diversity and Inclusion.
 The value of the fund is dependent on our success in fundraising.
 Since 2021 it has been extremely oversubscribed.
 We continue to endeavour to support as many eligible dancers as we can and continue to seek ways to fundraise for greater financial support for our bursaries.

 Bursaries are available to both junior and senior dancers.

 - Must be eligible according to application form criteria*

-If you would like to be considered for a National Youth Ballet Bursary, please complete our bursary form by 12pm, Friday 25 February 2022.
-A bursary form must be submitted at the same time as a Residential Performance Company Audition Application.
+If you would like to be considered for a National Youth Ballet Bursary, please complete our bursary form at the point of application and no later than the application deadline advertised.

 - Whether a family is living on significantly less than the national average wage, and/or in receipt of benefit or income support eg: Universal Credit